Best Video Review Software To Speed Up Feedback

 Filestage supports video review, document review(Excel, Word, PowerPoint, and PDFs), image review, website review, and audio review.

 All data is hosted on European servers, with secure file encryption and password protection.
+This platform integrates with Microsoft Teams, Slack, Asana, Monday and more apps.
+There is also a proprietary API to automate certain actions into your current workflow.

 Frame.io is a video review software from Adobe.
 Featuring real-time comments (frame-accurate), annotations, and version management, this is a platform for keeping a team together, no matter where they physically are.